What is a teaching philosophy? More importantly, why do I need one? In fact, why in the world do I care?

 I am not your average teacher.
-This is not a side-eye other professors or teachers.
+This is not a side-eye to other professors or teachers.
 They are not your average teacher either.
-In fact, you will be amazed to learn, and realize, that the philosophy of every teacher is individual.
+In fact, the philosophy of every teacher is individual.

 And not every teacher is right for you.
 Remember, we are only guides to help you learn this thing called English, and life.
 That’s it.

 However, we all have our little quirks, likes, dislikes, and philosophies.

 This is how it goes down with me: